snow-environment/snow-environment.github.io/README.md

 ### Contributing :computer:
  You are more than welocme to participate in further developing and maintenance of this project.
-You can fork the project, commit tour changes and open a pull request.
-The project uses `servicenow-rest-api` library for javascript to write simple scripts establishing connection to the ServiceNow Instance and verifying the pre-made tasks.
+You can fork the project, commit your changes and open a pull request.
+The project is using `servicenow-rest-api` library for javascript to write simple scripts establishing connection to the ServiceNow Instance and verifying the pre-made tasks.

  :warning: To install the ServiceNow API
 ```